liefery-it-legacy/blog/_posts/2019-07-22-battle-of-the-patterns-part-1.md

 ```dart
 comment = None();
 ```
-Implemented correctly, OptionTypes prevent the errors and surprises caused by unhandled nulls.
+Implemented correctly, Option types prevent the errors and surprises caused by unhandled nulls.
 The type forces you to handle both the presence and absence of the value at compile time.

 ## Where the pattern battle begins
 We encountered some situations where Option types and selectors do not play nicely together.
 Let’s look at an example involving one important part of our application state – the session.
-Let's simplify the session code to have three fields: an apiKey, the name of the logged in user, and some orders:
+For this example the session will have just three fields: an apiKey, the name of the logged in user, and some orders:

 ```dart
 class SessionState {